 As an NJTPA Trustee, you have significant responsibility.
-You help formulate policies, guide investment decisions, and coordinate all aspects of regional transportation planning.
-The Board approves billions of dollars in transportation investment to improve roads, bridges, rail and bus transit, bicycle and pedestrian facilities, and more in our 13-county region.
+You help formulate policies, guide federal transportation investment decisions, and coordinate regional transportation planning.
+The Board plans and programs billions of dollars in transportation investments to improve roads, bridges, rail and bus transit, bicycle and pedestrian facilities, freight and more in our 13-county region.
 This work makes travel safer and more efficient while protecting our environment and creating a more resilient transportation system.